By: Luca Sumberac, Category Manager at CAMPERiD.com

 Take Care of Preventative Maintenance:

 - To ensure your RV will live a long and fulfilling life, it’s pertinent to give it the proper care it needs.
-If it means designating extra time to thoroughly check each part, definitely do it – it’s worth it and will save you time and money in the long run.
+If it means designating extra time to thoroughly check each part, definitely do it – it’s worth it and will save you in the long run.
 Do a sweep and get the more time-consuming repairs out of the way.
 While you’re at it, make sure you change the oil, oil filter, check the tread and pressure on all tires, test water systems, and check all batteries – don’t forget to replace the batteries in your fire alarm, carbon monoxide detectors, or other important devices!

 Fall Trips: How to stay warm in your RV